animikhroy/rk_toolkit_pipeline_diagrams/02_notebooks/README.md

 Once the server is up, you can go to the URL ( often for you http://localhost:8080 ) to view the notebooks in your browser.

+More information about the docker build process is [here](https://github.com/andorsk/rk_toolkit/blob/master/01_rk_workbench)

 ## Status

 Currently in alpha.
 On Release: `0.1`